 Frequently Asked Questions

-How does a Non-Denominational Church differ from a Denominational Church and how is Element Structured?
+How does a Non-Denominational Church structure differ from a Denominational Church structure?
+How is Element Structured?

-A Christian denomination is a nonprofit organization of a broader religious institution, such as the United Methodist Church, Southern Baptist Church, Presbyterian Church, or Lutheran Church.
-These churches often have:
+Traditionally, a Christian “denomination” is an organized religious institution or group, such as the United Methodist Church, Southern Baptist Church, Presbyterian Church, or Lutheran Church.
+Churches within these denominations often have:

-Element Church, as a Non-denominational Christian organization we consider our ultimate authority to be Jesus Christ (as do many of our denominational brothers and sisters) but Element is not directed by a Christian denominational authority.
-Instead Element's authority structure consists of three groups that offer checks and balances for accountability, direction and stewardship.
+Element is Non-Denominational because it is not structurally directed by a larger organized Christian denomination or authority.
+Instead Element’s authority structure consists of three localized groups that offer checks and balances for accountability, direction and stewardship (under the ultimate authority of Jesus Christ).

-Element Church is led by our pastors, protected by our trustees and strengthened by our overseers.
+Element Church is: guided by pastors, protected by trustees and strengthened by overseers.

 The Pastoral staff team is led by the Lead Pastor.
 This team oversees the day-to-day ministry and operations of the church.
 These staff pastors serve the congregation and are responsible for the development of the spiritual life of the church.
 The Pastoral Leadership Team members serve as Staff Elders.